jenleebeaver/audioRecorder_frontend/README.md

 Run `open ./cover/cover.html` in terminal to navigate app.

+Navigate to audio_recorder backend and run `rails s` to get the JSON data to boot up.

+Directly message me if you would like to navigate the app and need the user login.

  Stretch Goals:
  *Will have to use a different backend to store audio* *create categories for recordings for associated models*